felixnyamweya/wpsso-schema-json-ld/readme.txt

 * *New Features*
 	* None
 * *Improvements*
-	* Moved the schema.org/BlogPosting and schema.org/WebPage support into a new head/webpage.php library file (Free version).
 	* Added support for the schema.org/CreativeWork top-level type, which includes the date published / modified, author (and contributors), image(s), video(s), and language (Pro version).
 * *Bugfixes*
 	* Added a check in the Article schema for cases where the current page does not have a module object (Pro version).
 * *Developer Notes*
-	* None
+	* Moved the schema.org/BlogPosting and schema.org/WebPage support into a new head/webpage.php library file (Free version).

 **Version 1.7.1-1 (2016/05/18)**